(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-If your dog is healthy, well-exercised, and on a natural well-balanced diet, he most likely does not have any problems in expressing his anal glands voluntarily.
+If your dog is healthy, well-exercised, and on a natural well-balanced diet, chances are, he will have regular bowel movements, and his poop will most likely be firm enough to express the glands voluntarily.

-However, for various reasons, sometimes some dogs are unable to empty their glands on their own at all.
 This leads to build up and thickening of the secretion and clogging of the duct.
-The anal sacs become impacted and this condition is very uncomfortable for the dogs.
+The anal sacs become impacted.
+As you can imagine, this condition is very uncomfortable for dogs.

 As mentioned above, when the anal glands become inactive and are not emptied out, the anal gland ducts may become clogged.
 The glands will then be overfilled with secretion, and a condition called "anal gland impaction" results.